88simon/solscan_hotkey/README.md

 ### Exclusion Filters (Advanced)

-When viewing a Solscan page, you can filter out specific addresses:
+Filter out specific addresses from a wallet's transaction list to focus on interesting counterparties.

+**How it works:**

+1. **First, open a wallet with F14** (or XButton2)
+   - Example: Open whale wallet `ABC123...`
+   - This becomes your "main address" being analyzed
+   - The exclusion list starts empty

-1. While viewing an address on Solscan, hover over an address you want to exclude
+2. **While viewing that wallet on Solscan, hover over addresses you want to exclude**
-2. **Click XButton1** (Back button)
+   - Example: You see `Raydium DEX` appears in many transactions
+   - Hover over the Raydium address
+   - **Click your F13-mapped button** (or XButton1 if not using G HUB)
-3. The current page will reload with that address added to the exclusion filter
+   - The page reloads with that address filtered out

-4. Repeat to add multiple exclusions
+3. **Add multiple exclusions**
+   - Repeat step 2 for other addresses (exchanges, known wallets, etc.)
+   - Each exclusion is added to the URL parameter: `&to_address=!Addr1,!Addr2,!Addr3`
+   - The transaction list updates to hide those addresses

-5. The exclusion list resets when you open a new address (XButton2)
+4. **The exclusion list resets** when you open a new main address with F14

-**Example use case:** Filtering out known exchange wallets or your own addresses to focus on new counterparties.
+   - Exclusions are specific to analyzing one wallet at a time
+   - Opening a different wallet clears the previous exclusion list

+**Example workflow:**

+You're investigating whale `7xKXt...` and want to exclude:
+- `Jupiter` (aggregator)
+- `Pump.fun` (token launcher)
+- Your own wallet

+Just hover over each and press F13 three times.
+The transaction list now shows only novel counterparties.

+**Use cases:**
+- Filter out known DEXs and focus on direct wallet-to-wallet transfers
+- Exclude your own addresses when analyzing trading patterns
+- Remove exchange deposits/withdrawals to see OTC activity

 ### Telegram Monitoring (Phase 1 MVP)